coderwall-polygamous/About/README.md

 ## How do I unlock the Walrus achievement?

 Easy!
 Visit [coderwall.com](https://coderwall.com/gh) and create an account.
-We'll monitor your public github repo once a week and award you new achievements.
+We'll monitor your public github repos once a week and award you new achievements.

 ## How do I leave all the Coderwall Badge organizations?